Tominator2/lollybot/trunk/ lollybot/README.txt

      var HID = require('node-hid');

-5) Connect the robot's USB cable to the computer and start the server by typing:
+5) Connect the robot's USB cable to the computer then change into the directory containing this README file, e.g.:

+     cd lollybot/

+   Start the server by typing:

      sudo node lollybot-server

    and enter the the required password.

-   (for a list of available options type: sudo node lollybot-server --help)
+   (for a list of available options type: 'sudo node lollybot-server --help')

 6) Open the 'index.html' file in a modern web browser (see 'requirements' above) or point your browser at: